 Set of Wrenches

-Wrenches come in many shapes and sizes.
-We use them to grip, fasten, turn, tighten, and loosen pipes, fittings, nuts, and bolts.
-They classified wrenches into two types: fixed and adjustable:
+In my toolkit, wrenches are indispensable, and they come in various shapes and sizes.
+They are used to grip, fasten, turn, tighten, and loosen things like pipes, fittings, nuts, and bolts.
+Broadly speaking, wrenches fall into two categories: fixed and adjustable.

 Fixed wrenches are common, easy to get, and come in various sizes.
 They have jaws with parallel tines that fit comfortably on nuts and bolts.